-This Easy Pavlova Trifle Recipe is a holiday favorite around our home.
+This Easy Trifle Recipe is a holiday and summertime favorite around our home.
 My wife has been making this delicious treat for almost 20 years now.
-It uses elements of a traditional Pavlova dessert, but it’s easier and quicker to make.
-I’m not sure of a Christmas without this easy dessert.
+It uses elements of a traditional Pavlova dessert, but it's easier and quicker to make.
+This isn't a boring trifle recipe, and easier to make!

 Pavlova is a meringue desert topped with cream and fruit, named after the famous Russian prima ballerina Anna Pavlova.
 The dessert is believed to have been created in her honour during her tour of Australia and New Zealand in the 1920's.
 It's hotly debated if Pavlova is an Australian dessert or a New Zealand invention and is claimed by both countries.

 Pavlova is a baked Meringue topped with fresh fruit, usually strawberries, passionfruit, kiwi, mangoes and cream.
 I made a festive Pavlova Wreath topped with raspberries and blueberries which looked amazing.
 Compared to a traditional Pavlova, trifle recipe will save you so much time.